 Replace the oil filter when changing the engine oil.
 Press the foot brake pedal and place a screwdriver or similar between foot brake pedal and stopper roll so that the oil filter cover is more accessible.
-Remove banjo bolt and the three screws.
-Remove oil filter cover and oil filter.
-Clean the filter case, oil filter cover and sealing areas.
-Make sure the oil duct in the oil filter cover is not clogged.
+Remove banjo bolt 2 and the three screws.
+Remove oil filter cover 3 and oil filter.
+Clean filter housing, oil filter cover, and sealing surfaces.
+Check oil duct in oil filter cover if clogged.

-Place the new oil filter 4 on the connection in the oil filter cover and mount together with a new seal 5.
-Tighten the 3 screws in the filter cover to 5 Nm (4 ft.lb).
-Tighten the hollow screw with seals and tighten to 15 Nm (11 ft.lb).

-Finally, start the engine and check the oil system for leakage.
+Check the O-ring 4 for damage.
+O-rings need not be replaced unless damaged.
+Press the O-ring into the groove of the filter cover.
+Fit new oil filter 5 with rubber gasket on the fitting in oil filter cover and mount cover with filter.
+Mount three screws and tighten with 5 Nm (4 ft.lb).
+Mount hollow screw with seal rings and tighten with 15 Nm (11 ft.lb).
+Start engine and check oil system for leakage.